 - Tea tree oil can also set off a hormonal imbalance in some women.

-Who Should Avoid Using Tea Tree Oil
+Who Should Avoid Using Tea Tree Oil?

 Here are some precautions you can take while using tea tree oil:

-- Refrain from using tea tree oil in concentrated form.
+Refrain from using tea tree oil in concentrated form.
 The safe way to use tea tree oil is by diluting it.

+Tea tree oil can be very beneficial for the skin and to treat the various skin problems like acne and pimples.
+However, one should use it with the utmost caution, especially during pregnancy.
 Diluting tea tree oil for use during pregnancy is desirable to reduce its potential risks.
 In case of uncertainty about the correct concentration, refer to a doctor before using tea tree oil who may prescribe a suitable dosage after examining your condition.

 Also Read: Castor Oil in Pregnancy for Labour Induction